adrian154/blog/blogposts/mobspawning.md

 I'm mostly certain that these are all the exceptions that exist, but I may have missed some.

-## Local Mob Cap

-In addition to the global mob cap, the game also keeps track of a local mob cap; you may also see this referred to as the per-player mob cap.
-For each mob, the game looks at the chunk the mob is occupying, and finds all the players within 128 blocks of that chunk.
-The mob is then counted in the mob cap for each of those players.
-This method was implemented in 1.18 to ensure that mob spawns would be fairly split between players on multiplayer worlds regardless of the number of spawning spaces actually available.

 ## Spawning Potentials

-*Acknowledgement: this section would not have been possible without Gnembon's [video](https://www.youtube.com/watch?v=4XNvnKDSoEw) on the subject.*

 In soul sand valleys and warped forests, a special "potential"-based mechanic is used to reduce the number of mob spawns without adjusting the mob caps themselves.
 If a mob is in one of these biomes, their position is recorded.
 Here are the relevant charge/energy values: